aws-samples/aws-serverless-workshops/MachineLearning/0_ExternalData/README.md

 ## Introduction

 Welcome to the Wild Rydes Unicorn Efficiency team!
 We are a lean team of one; you!
 You'll need to wear many hats such as developer, data scientist, and operations.
-Your goal is to help unicorns maximize their efficiency while they deliver riders around the globe.
-Our unicorns generate data with each ride and we capture data points such as distance traveled, energy points consumed, and magic points consumed.
-We have received anecdotal reports that some unicorns use too many magic points.
-We have collected data from rides and need your help identifying the root cause.
+If you recall, [Wild Rydes](http://www.wildrydes.com/) is a app based, ride sharing service where unicorns are dispatched to get riders to their destinations faster and hassle-free.
+Our ability to stay in business is largely driven by our ability to efficiently set the prices of the services we're providing to our customers.
+Our typical model is to charge customers based on the estimated number of magic points a unicorn will use during the ride.
+Recently, we've been receiving anecdotal reports that some unicorns are using too many magic points based on the distance being covered.
+We've collected data from these rides and need your help identifying a root cause so moving forward, we can better predict magic usage and price the service appropriately.

 This module has a few difficulty levels: